openresty/lua-resty-core/lib/ngx/process.md

 **context:** *any*

-Signals the current nginx process to quit gracefully, i.e., after all the timers have expired (in time or expired prematurely).
+Signals the *current* nginx (worker) process to quit gracefully, i.e., after all the timers have expired (in time or expired prematurely).

 Note that this API function simply sets the nginx global C variable `ngx_quit` to signal the nginx event loop directly.
 No UNIX signals or IPC are involved here.